 There were times that God left the Savior to fight His own battles.
 Likewise, He will allow you to grow through the struggle of finding your own testimony.

-Each of us is a temple of God, and as such we have a responsibility to Him.
+Each of us is a temple of God.
 Do not leave this university without gaining a testimony of that responsibility and becoming committed to it.

 We should build our testimonies and lives on the foundation of revealed truth that teaches us about the nature of God and His relationship to us.